Taco Mac and Cheese (Mexican Mac and Cheese)

 The truth is, we’re just like every other American family: busy all day long trying to balance work and childcare.
-When we sit down for dinner, we pretty much just want tacos and mac and cheese like everybody else.
+When we sit down for dinner, we pretty much just want frozen lasagna, or tacos and mac and cheese like everybody else.

 Sure, once in awhile (mostly on the weekends when we’re feeling ambitious), it’s short rib tacos or pimento mac and cheese.
 But for the most part, it’s ground beef tacos with taco seasoning or classic elbow noodles with lots of gooey cheese.

 This recipe is inspired by a mac and cheese with ground beef dish that Jeff used to make quite often in college, to cheaply feed a crowded house full of students.

 I’ve written this taco mac and cheese recipe to be something you can easily get on the table in less than 30 minutes to deliciously satisfy your family on a weeknight.

 What you’ll need for this hamburger mac and cheese:

 Here’s the rundown on everything you’ll need to make taco macaroni and cheese:

 - elbow macaroni noodles – or any short, tube shaped pasta you like best (I also like penne and cavatappi).

 - ground beef – or another type of ground meat or leftover taco meat (more on that below).